This article covers:

 The laws can differ from state to state, but in general, short-term contracts for a fixed period of time are the most common type of lease or rental agreement in Australia.
 Terms of six or 12 months are the most common, though longer and shorter lease periods may also be available in some cases – most states do not set a limit on the length of tenancy agreements.

 Rent is usually paid at fixed intervals, such as every fortnight, and paid either to the landlord themselves or via a property manager or real estate agent.
-If a tenant fails to pay rent, they may be issued with a breach notice and ultimately evicted.
+If a tenant fails to pay rent, they may be issued with a breach notice and eventually, even be evicted.

-When leasing a residential property, a landlord generally agrees to provide a home that is safe and habitable, and to provide repairs when things go wrong – such as when the hot water machine breaks down.
+When leasing a residential property, a landlord generally agrees to provide a home that is safe and habitable, and to provide repairs when things go wrong – such as when the hot water system breaks down.
+However, if the tenant caused the damage, they can be asked to foot the bill for repairs.

 Likewise, landlords and property managers will typically collect a security deposit, known as bond, from the tenant at the start of the lease.
-This is normally the equivalent of around four to six weeks’ rent and is intended to cover the cost of any damage to the property during the lease.
-If there is no damage, the tenant will receive this money back when they vacate the property.
+This is normally the equivalent of around four to six weeks’ rent and it acts as security for the landlord if the tenant doesn’t follow the terms of the lease – for example, leaves the property owing rent.
+When the tenant vacates the property, if the place is in good order and there is no damage, the tenant should receive this money back when they vacate the property.

 A tenancy agreement may also include other conditions, for instance some may state that no pets are allowed on the property.